evillemez/javelin/README.md

 All components have some basic functionality, for example registering callback functions for when certain events occur.
 In your components, you can directly interact with other components by requesting them from the game object.
 Some example components included with the engine are:
+    * *sprite* - A reference to an image to be drawn in a 2d context on a canvas
+    * *spriteAnimator* - A component for defining animations for a sprite comprised of multiple images
+    * *transform2d* - Contains 2d spatial data regarding position and rotation
-    * **transform3d** - Contains 3d spatial data regarding position and rotation
+    * *transform3d* - Contains 3d spatial data regarding position and rotation
-    * **renderer3d** - Requires the *transform* component, and contains objects required by the *ThreeJs* plugin to visually render a given object
+    * *renderer3d* - Requires the *transform* component, and contains objects required by the *ThreeJs* plugin to visually render a given object
+    * *rigidbody2d* - Requires *transform2d*, is processed by the *Box2d* plugin for simulating 2d physics
-    * **rigidbody3d** - Requires the *transform* component, is proccessed by the *CannonJs* plugin to simulate physics
+    * *rigidbody3d* - Requires the *transform3d* component, is proccessed by the *CannonJs* plugin to simulate 3d physics

-    > The `3d` suffix on these components reflects the fact that the *CannonJs* and *ThreeJs* plugins are tightly integrated with one another
-    > for performance reasons.
-However, one could easily build a 2d game using different plugins, in which case these components would be
-    > out of place, and their equivalents should be named differently to avoid confusion.

 ### Example setup ###

 This is going to change all the time - look in the `demos/` section to see the status of current experiments.
 I imagine it will be a